Hearing Conservation Program

 ensuring a copy of the employees’ audiometric test is being maintained;

-providing documentation of employee standard threshold shifts (STS) to IU Workers Compensation;
+providing documentation of employee standard threshold shifts (STS) to IU Workers Compensation; and

-maintaining all exposure measurement records.
+Maintaining all exposure measurement records.

 - Departments shall be responsible for the following: